armazopu/armazopu.github.io/README.md

 ## Add Domain Name to Cloudflare

-Go to the Cloudflare website and log in.
+Go to the Cloudflare website, and log in to your account.
 Add your new site to Cloudflare.
 Select the free plan.
 The Cloudflare DNS query will return nothing because you did not add any DNS records yet.
 Therefore add a DNS type A record in Cloudflare pointing to your VPS IPv4 address.

 The orange cloud icon means the site is active on Cloudflare.
 Temporarily click the orange icon under Status to make it go gray.
 This means Cloudflare will do only DNS resolution for now.

+![Cloudflare DNS only](ss782.png)

 Cloudflare will inform you of the two nameservers to use.
 Our examples are `amy.ns.cloudflare.com` and `bart.ns.cloudflare.com`.

-![Cloudflare DNS only](ss782.png)

 ## Change Nameservers to Cloudflare

 Back on Freenom, select your site, and click Manage Domain.
 Under Management Tools, click Nameservers.
-Change Nameservers to the two nameservers provided to you by Cloudflare.
+Change the nameservers to the two custom nameservers provided to you by Cloudflare.

 ![Custom nameservers in Freenom](ss783.png)

-Cloudflare will wait for the nameserver change to happen.
+Cloudflare will wait for the nameserver change to propagate.
 A message says this can take up to 24 hours, but it is usually much less.
 You will get an email when your domain name is active on Cloudflare.

 ## Login to VPS for First Time

 Digital Ocean emails you the root password to use for your initial login.

 Open XSHELL 6.
-Add a new session, protocol SSH, host of your server IP address, and port 22.
+Add a new session, with protocol SSH, the host being your server IP address, and port 22.
 Click Connect to SSH into your VPS.
 The first time you connect to a new server, you must Accept and Save its host key.
 The user name on Digital Ocean is root.
 The initial password was in your email from Digital Ocean.
 You must change the initial password the first time you login.

 ![XSHELL first login to a new VPS](ss784.png)